 Tuplets

-A tuplet group MUST begin with a duration value to indicate the duration of the tuplet group.
+A tuplet group MUST begin with a duration value as the first character after the opening parenthesis ( to indicate the total duration of the tuplet group.

 Chords